intel-iot-devkit/how-to-code-samples/watering-system/cpp/README.md

 ### Running the example with the cloud server

 To run the example with the optional backend data store, you need to set the `SERVER` and `AUTH_TOKEN` environment variables.
-You can do this in Eclipse as follows:
+You can do this in Intel® System Studio as follows:

 1. From the **Run** menu, select **Run Configurations**.<br> The **Run Configurations** dialog box is displayed.
 2. Under **C/C++ Remote Application**, click **doorbell**.<br> This displays the information for the application.